UmassJin/Leetcode/Algorithm/HashTable_Implement.md

       * With separate chaining, making the table size a prime number is not as important as it is with quadratic probes and double hashing.

+#### Open Addressing Versus Separate Chaining
+* If open addressing is to be used, double hashing seems to be the preferred system by a small margin over quadratic probing.
+The exception is the situation in which plenty of memory is available and the data won’t expand after the table is created; in this case linear probing is somewhat simpler to implement and, if load factors below 0.5 are used, causes little performance penalty.

+* If the number of items that will be inserted in a hash table isn’t known when the table is created, separate chaining is preferable to open addressing.
+Increasing the load factor causes major performance penalties in open addressing, but performance degrades only linearly in separate chaining.

+* When in doubt, use separate chaining.
+Its drawback is the need for a linked list class, but the payoff is that adding more data than you anticipated won’t cause performance to slow to a crawl.

+#### Summary
+A hash table is based on an array.
+• The range of key values is usually greater than the size of the array.
+• A key value is hashed to an array index by a hash function.
+• An English-language dictionary is a typical example of a database that can be efficiently handled with a hash table.
+• The hashing of a key to an already-filled array cell is called a collision.
+• Collisions can be handled in two major ways: open addressing and separate chaining.
+• In open addressing, data items that hash to a full array cell are placed in another cell in the array.
+• In separate chaining, each array element consists of a linked list.
+All data items hashing to a given array index are inserted in that list.
+• We discussed three kinds of open addressing: linear probing, quadratic probing, and double hashing.
+• In linear probing the step size is always 1, so if x is the array index calculated by the hash function, the probe goes to x, x+1, x+2, x+3, and so on.
+• The number of such steps required to find a specified item is called the probe length.
+• In linear probing, contiguous sequences of filled cells appear.
+They are called primary clusters, and they reduce performance.
+• In quadratic probing the offset from x is the square of the step number, so the probe goes to x, x+1, x+4, x+9, x+16, and so on.
+• Quadratic probing eliminates primary clustering but suffers from the less severe secondary clustering.
+• Secondary clustering occurs because all the keys that hash to the same value follow the same sequence of steps during a probe.
+• All keys that hash to the same value follow the same probe sequence because the step size does not depend on the key, but only on the hash value.
+• In double hashing the step size depends on the key and is obtained from a secondary hash function.
+• If the secondary hash function returns a value s in double hashing, the probe goes to x, x+s, x+2s, x+3s, x+4s, and so on, where s depends on the key but remains constant during the probe.
+• The load factor is the ratio of data items in a hash table to the array size.
+• The maximum load factor in open addressing should be around 0.5.
+For double hashing at this load factor, searches will have an average probe length of 2.
+• Search times go to infinity as load factors approach 1.0 in open addressing.
+• It’s crucial that an open-addressing hash table does not become too full.
+• A load factor of 1.0 is appropriate for separate chaining.
+• At this load factor a successful search has an average probe length of 1.5, and an unsuccessful search, 2.0.
+• Probe lengths in separate chaining increase linearly with load factor.
+• A string can be hashed by multiplying each character by a different power of a constant, adding the products, and using the modulo operator (%) to reduce the result to the size of the hash table.
+• To avoid overflow, we can apply the modulo operator at each step in the process, if the polynomial is expressed using Horner’s method.
+• Hash table sizes should generally be prime numbers.
+This is especially important in quadratic probing and separate chaining.
+• Hash tables can be used for external storage.
+One way to do this is to have the elements in the hash table contain disk-file block numbers.

 #### Implement
 ##### Linear Probing